 About Skin Cancer Removal

 Cosmetic & Plastic Surgery of Central Pennsylvania in Camp Hill, PA, is proud to offer skin cancer removal for those who have cancerous growths or lesions.
 Board-certified Plastic Surgeon, Dr. Theodore T. Foley is highly skilled and trained in skin cancer removal.
 At Cosmetic & Plastic Surgery of Central Pennsylvania, we understand that surgically removing cancerous tissue can potentially alter your appearance.
 Dr. Foley has worked hard to present you with the latest technology and least invasive techniques to produce the best aesthetic outcomes possible.
-However, the overall goal is to safely remove the cancerous cells to eliminate the disease and prevent spreading.
-Dr. Foley can also discuss scar revision surgery during your initial consultation.

 Skin Cancer Removal Reviews